Guided Assessments

 Enhance conditional prompts based on previous pathway entries with relevant suggestions

-From sketches to high fidelity UI, led the full end-to-end design effort.
-The key was balancing clinical nuance with intuitive usability.
+From sketches to high fidelity UI, I led the full end-to-end design effort.
+The primary challenge was balancing clinical nuance with intuitive usability.

 Modular Workflows

-- Reduce noise & surface only what's relevant to each patient
+- Reduced noise & surfaced only what's relevant to each patient

 - Greater clinical customization across any role using the application

-- Replaced long, narrative-driven text with guided select and multi-select fields
+- Replaced long, narrative-driven text fields with guided select and multi-select inputs

-- Leveraged the UX research team to understand what's important to clinicians
+- Leveraged UX research to understand what's most important to clinicians

 Custom Components & Prototype

-- Purpose built for the app's unique needs, expanding beyond our standard design system
+I designed a custom component built for the app's unique needs, expanding beyond our standard design system.

-- Leveraged prototyping capabilities to communicate design decisions & product intent to stakeholders
+During this process, I leveraged prototyping capabilities to communicate design decisions & intent to stakeholders.

 Solution Quickview